basnijholt/adaptive-scheduler/README.rst

    run_manager.start()

 That's it!
-You can run ``run_manager.info()`` which will display an interactive ``ipywidget`` that shows the amount of running, pending, and finished jobs and buttons to cancel your job, and other information.
+You can run ``run_manager.info()`` which will display an interactive ``ipywidget`` that shows the amount of running, pending, and finished jobs, buttons to cancel your job, and other useful information.

 .. image:: http://files.nijho.lt/info.gif
    :target: http://files.nijho.lt/info.gif